Skip to content

 World War II and Shifting Roles

-World War II marked a shift in thinking about gender roles.
+Japanese Women World War IIWorld War II marked a shift in thinking about gender roles.
 The Japanese government tapped into loyalty and courage to encourage the war effort.
 The war also sharply divided gender roles, much to the detriment of women.
 Women’s patriotic duty was to have children.
 They were encouraged by propaganda to be married to the nation.
 Magazines portrayed women as managers of the nation’s household.
 Although many women worked munition factories.

 Poor women were drafted by the Japanese government to sexually service military men.
 Known as “comfort women,” these women worked in an assembly line-like environment.
 Soldiers referred to these women as “hygienic public bathrooms” or even as “semen toilets.”
 Officers had access to professional prostitutes.
 Men were expected to use these services.
 It was believed that guys who abstained from sex for too long fought poorly (Mclelland, 2010).